 The first is fairly easy to resolve with a clear communication strategy and regular updates.
 The second however is more difficult to prevent as leaders often become more and more distracted with other business priorities.

-Lesson 3: Lead with passion and influence
+Idea Generation Technique 3: Lead with passion and influence

 Innovation is a business-critical initiative.
 However, many organisations still see it as a second-tier business objective.